sus-tenance/maroon-alliance/README.md

 - -set_event (event_code)
 - -team_info (team_number) This shows the team's stats at the set event.
 - -event_info This currently shows the ranking at the set event.

-Then, to use it simply click ->
+If you want our bot to join your server, simply click ->
 - https://discordapp.com/api/oauth2/authorize?client_id=696961553018388490&permissions=604367937&scope=bot

 ### For more information on supporting or collaboration- contact lead dev @ stikcye@gmail.com